bestia-dev Tutorials for Rust programming language

 The worst part of cross-platform programming is the GUI (graphical user interface).
 It is a mess where every OS invented something different and incompatible.
 Some OS have even invented more than one GUI for themselves.
 It is interesting that in the end, all these GUIs look fairly similar.

 The only true cross-platform GUI is HTML+CSS.
 It works in every browser on every platform.
 Just use it.
 It is sometimes more complicated and slower, but it works everywhere.

 Having a web app made in html+css+rust-wasm sounds great.
 But it looks awful with all these browser toolbars and statusbar and it feels like a web page.
 It does not feel like a native app.

 It allows the web app to be "installed" on your device and it feels like a native app.
 It has an app icon, it has some local storage, it works with or without a server connection, it updates automatically, and it does not have access to the local machine in a way to be potentially harmful.
 It works on all desktop and mobile OS.
 What is not to be liked?

 Every local app deserves to have a web server somewhere to be truly usable.

 Complex apps could download and upload data to the server.

 But even the most simple PWA needs a web server to be run the first time and then maybe installed locally.
 The same web server is later used to update the PWA.
-This is the server of the original app author and not of some mirror or web-store that could theoretically inject some adware/malware or tax all purchases.
-The web servers for PWA must use the secure https connection to avoid man in the middle attacks.
-The TLS certificate also says a lot of the identity of the server owner.
-It feels a bit less frightening in this wild and dangerous internet.
+This is the server of the original app author and not of some mirror or web store that could theoretically inject some adware/malware or tax all purchases.
+The web servers for PWA must use a secure HTTPS connection to avoid man-in-the-middle attacks.
+The TLS certificate also says a lot about the identity of the server owner.
+It feels a bit less frightening on this wild and dangerous internet.